sotopia-lab/sotopia/data_gen/README.md

 All the EnvProfile (new generated), AgentProfile (sotopia original), RelationshipProfile (sotopia original), and envagentcombo are on the redis database that is new created.

-For the third step, we need to use another version of redis and convert it into json file and save the whole data in the database on the local machine.

-For the final step, we convert the whole thing into Ruiyi's format.

 # Local Redis Setting
 Since the redis-server cannot directly input json data, it requires loading a RedisJson model into the redis-server to enable this function.
 Therefore, we need to load a docker based on RedisJson: